 When monitoring finds that water quality standards are not being met, the waterbody is designated as impaired and placed on the 303(d) list.
 The list gets its name from the requirements of section 303(d) of the Clean Water Act.
 The list is updated every two years.
-The most recent list was updated in 2014 and includes 24 monitoring stations located in Anderson County.
-An excel spreadsheet listing those can be downloaded here: 2014 303d AC List.xlsx.
+The most recent list was updated in 2016 and includes 24 monitoring stations located in Anderson County.
+An excel spreadsheet listing those can be downloaded here: 2016 303d Anderson County List.
 Waterbodies can be delisted if monitoring finds that they meet the water quality standards or if a Total Maximum Daily Load (TMDL) is created and approved by EPA for the waterbody and the pollutant exceeding the water quality standard.

 SCDHEC Impaired Waters Information

 What is a TMDL?